 The Intelligence and Stupidity of Awe

-I am sure you were struck with awe, at one time or another, by something you may have learned that was extremely profound from a technical or scientific point of view.
+I am sure you were struck with awe at one time or another by something you may have learned that was extremely profound from a technical or scientific point of view.
 Due to your intelligence, you were able to understand it enough to be awe by the new information.

 The Innocence of Awe

-The feeling of awe has a quality of innocence.
-This becomes clear when we observe how babies display signs of awe with almost everything they observe, because it's all new to them.
+The feeling of awe has a quality of innocence too.
+This is clear when we observe how babies display signs of awe with almost everything they observe—because it's all new to them.

 Anything that's new to us, as adults, may bring on a feeling of awe.
 However, as we get older, it requires much more intensity to have the same strong feelings.
 This is because nothing much is new to us anymore as we get older.
 We get so used to everything that if something is new, it's not that bewildering anymore.

 As we age, we need more intense discoveries to bring on that feeling of awe.
-This is a good thing.
-The thing makes us seek new discoveries, build new dreams, and search out beyond our horizons—all because we are constantly striving for that next quick fix of feeling awestruck.
+This is actually a good thing.
+It makes us seek new discoveries, build new dreams, and search out beyond our horizons—all because we are constantly striving for that next quick fix of feeling awestruck.

 © 2012 Glenn Stok